English beyond the classroom

 Being confident, competent readers, writers, speakers and listeners equips the children will the skills they need to be successful in all areas of learning and in all aspects of life.
 Exposing children to wider experiences beyond the classroom inspires and motivates the children to develop and apply their skills.
 The children have been enthused and motivated by external visitors including award winning author and illustrator Chris Riddell, story teller Robin Gregory and the wonderfully entertaining Garlic Puppet Theatre.

-Once a week the whole school listen to and enjoy a high quality text together in Mrs Dobbin's reading assembly.
+Throughout the school year, the whole school listen to and enjoy a high quality text together in Mrs Dobbin's reading assemblies.
 Often these texts are linked to a theme around wellbeing, provoking deeper thought and discussion around the underlying messages within the texts.

-Mrs Dobbin launched a photography competition, inviting staff, pupils and parents, to send in a photograph of themselves reading in extreme places.
-If you would like to get involved the competition is open until the end of the spring term.
-Photographs will be put on display, and prizes given to our most imaginative readers.
+Extreme reader is a photography competition, inviting staff, pupils and parents, to send in a photograph of themselves reading in extreme places.

 Our Year Six Reading Ambassadors plan a range of activities to inspire the younger children to love reading.
-Activities include story sessions, craft activities linked to a book, writing activities linked to a book, and library sessions where they help the children choose suitable library books to take home and enjoy with their families.
+Activities include story sessions, craft activities linked to a book and writing activities linked to a book.

 Reading at home